zihengjackchen/zihengjackchen.com/content/about.md

 🔍 **Actively Seeking Software Engineering Opportunities for Summer 2024** 🔍

 Greetings!
-I'm Ziheng (Jack) Chen, a dedicated Master's student in Computer Engineering at the University of Illinois Urbana-Champaign (UIUC), set to graduate in May 2025.
+I'm Jack, a [Master's student](https://ece.illinois.edu/about/directory/grad-students/zihengc2) in Computer Engineering at the University of Illinois Urbana-Champaign (UIUC), set to graduate in May 2025.

 My journey at UIUC has been marked by significant milestones, including internships at [StoneX Group](https://www.stonex.com/) and [Ecolab](https://www.ecolab.com/), where I excelled in roles that required me to innovate and streamline system efficiencies through quick prototyping.